Visakhapatnam railway station

-Visakhapatnam Junction (station code: VSKP) is a railway station located in Visakhapatnam in the Indian state of Andhra Pradesh.categorized as a Non-Suburban Grade-1 (NSG-1)station.Visakhapatnam Railway Station is a major revenue earner for Indian Railways.
-In the financial years 2021-22 to 2023-24, it topped the list of 20 highest-earning stations in India, generating Rs.
-554.31 crores.the railway station that generates the most revenue among all the railway stations in Andhra Pradesh.
+Visakhapatnam Junction (station code: VSKP) is a railway station located in Visakhapatnam in the Indian state of Andhra Pradesh.categorized as a Non-Suburban Grade -1 station.Visakhapatnam Railway Station is a major revenue earner for Indian Railways.
+In the financial years 2021-22 to 2023-24, it is 17th in the list of 20 highest-earning stations in India, generating Rs.
+564.31 crores.the railway station that generates the most revenue among all the railway stations in Andhra Pradesh.

-It has eight platforms,As part of the Visakhapatnam Railway station redevelopment, six More platforms are being constructed The station will then have a total of 14 platforms with 250 trains passing by every day.
+It has eight platforms.
+As part of the Visakhapatnam Railway station redevelopment, six more platforms are being constructed The station will then have a total of 14 platforms with 250 trains passing by every day.
 It is the largest Railway Station in Andhra Pradesh.
-It is on the Howrah–Chennai main line and is being operated by East coast Railway.
-It is the headquarters of South Coast Railway.
-It will soon be administered by South Coast Railway which is newest zone to be formed.
+It is on the Howrah–Chennai main line and is being operated by South coast Railway.

 Visakhapatnam is also the headquarters of South Coast Railway.
 Originally named the Waltair railway station, it was founded in 1896.
 It was renamed as Visakhapatnam junction in 1987.